Otilia Lux

 Otilia Lux de Cotí is a Guatemalan social leader and politician.

+Early life

+Otilia Lux de Cotí was born in Santa Cruz del Quiché, Guatemala on 21 January 1949.

+Career

-She was a member of that country's Historical Clarification Commission, charged with investigating the human rights violations committed during the Central American nation's 30-year-long civil war.
-She was later chosen to serve as Minister of Culture and Sport in the cabinet of President Alfonso Portillo.
+Lux was a member of Guatemala's Historical Clarification Commission, charged with investigating the human rights violations committed during the Central American nation's 30-year-long civil war.
+She was the only woman on the commission.

+Lux was later chosen to serve as Minister of Culture and Sport in the cabinet of President Alfonso Portillo.
 She was a member of the United Nations Permanent Forum on Indigenous Issues at the United Nations, and she served on UNESCO's Executive Board for the 2004–2007 period.

 In the 9 September 2007 general election, she was elected to Congress as a national list deputy for the Encuentro por Guatemala party.